-This compensation discussion and analysis ("CD&A"), is intended to provide information about our compensation objectives and policies for our chief executive officer, our chief financial officer, and our three other most highly compensated executive officers ("named executive officers") that will place in perspective the information contained in the tables that follow this discussion.
+This Compensation Discussion and Analysis ("CD&A") provides information about our compensation objectives and policies for our Chief Executive Officer and our other executive officers (who are included in the 2011 Summary Compensation Table and referred to in this CD&A as "executive officers") that will place in perspective the information set forth in the "Executive Compensation" section that follows in this proxy statement.
 Our CD&A is organized as follows:

-- Business Model and Competitive Environment An overview of our business model and competitive pressures is provided in this section to provide context on the structure and operation of our executive compensation program. - Objectives of Our Compensation Program.
-In this section, we describe our compensation philosophy and related operating principles. - Elements of Compensation.
-This section includes a description of the types of compensation payable to our executive officers while they are employed by our company and on a post-termination basis. - Analysis of 2007 Compensation.
-This section provides detail on compensation for our named executive officers in 2007. - Share Ownership and Retention Guidelines.
-This section includes a description of the share ownership and retention guidelines applicable to our named executive officers. - Regulatory Requirements.
-This section discusses the impact of Sections 162(m) and 409A of the Code, the Statement of Financial Accounting Standards No. 123(R) ("FAS 123(R)"), and various other regulatory requirements on decisions regarding our executive compensation.
+- Objectives of Our Compensation Program.
+The objectives of our executive compensation program are based on our business model and the competitive pressures for executive talent.
+We structured our executive compensation program to reflect our compensation philosophy and related operating principles. - Elements of Compensation.
+There are several components of the compensation payable to our executive officers while they are employed by our company and on a post-termination basis.
+We emphasize elements that tie executive compensation to performance. - · Compensation Process.
+We regularly review our compensation programs to assure that we meet our compensation objectives. - Analysis of 2011 Compensation.
+The compensation for our executive officers in 2011 reflected our compensation objectives and was tied to performance. - Share Ownership and Retention Guidelines.
+We require our executive officers to maintain a significant equity interest in our Company. - Regulatory Considerations.
+We consider the impact of Sections 162(m) and 409A of the Internal Revenue Code (the "Code"), the Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("Topic 718"), and various other regulatory requirements in our decisions regarding our executive compensation.